CNAG-Biomedical-Informatics/pheno-ranker/docs/download-and-installation.md

     The core of software is a module implemented in `Perl` and it is available in the Comprehensive Perl Archive Network (CPAN).
 See the description [here](https://metacpan.org/pod/Pheno::Ranker).

-    With the CPAN version you get:
+    With the CPAN distribution you get:

     * Module
     * CLI (`pheno-ranker`)